9 Things You Need To Know About Molnupiravir, a New COVID-19 Pill

 2. Does molnupiravir have any side effects?

-Based on the data in the company’s release, the drug appears to have a clean safety profile, meaning there were no serious side effects in trial volunteers.
+Based on the final analysis of Merck's clinical trial, the drug appears to have a clean safety profile, meaning there were no serious side effects in trial volunteers.

 3. Is molnupiravir similar to Tamiflu?